MicrosoftDocs/azure-devops-docs/docs/organizations/security/set-permissions-access-work-tracking.md

 <a id="work-item-queries"></a>

-## Define and edit queries or query folders
+## Set permissions on queries or query folders

 You can specify who can add or edit query folders or queries at the object-level.
 To manage permissions for a query or query folder, you must be the creator of the query or folder, a member of the Project Administrators or Project Collection Administrators group, or granted explicit access through the object's Security dialog.